Excise duties and energy taxes

 There are no excise duties on wine or sparkling wine in Austria.

-Energy-intensive manufacturing companies with a proven focus on the manufacture of physical goods can receive a partial reimbursement of the taxes associated with the supply of energy, such as electricity tax, natural gas tax, coal tax and mineral oil tax.
+Energy-intensive manufacturing companies with a proven focus on the manufacture of physical goods can receive a partial reimbursement of the taxes associated with the supply of energy, namely electricity tax, natural gas tax, coal tax and mineral oil tax.

 Responsible for the content: Federal Ministry of Finance